mlbench/mlbench-docs/benchmark-tasks.rst

 #. **Environments for Scaling Task**
     For the scaling task, we use `n1-standard-4 <https://cloud.google.com/compute/pricing>`_ type instances with 50GB disk size.
-    There is only one worker per node; each worker uses 2.5 cpus.
+    There is only one worker per node; each worker uses 3 cpus.
 The bandwidth between two nodes is around 7.5Gbit/s.
-    Openmpi is used for communication.
+    MPI and GLOO are used for communication.
 No accelerators are used for this task.

 3 Natural Language Processing